FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

     Purchase a new incoming phone number through the Persephony API.

-    :phoneNumber: {string} The phone number to purchase in E.164 format (as returned in the list of Available Phone Numbers) :[options]: {object} Optional properties to set on the newly purchased number.
+    :phoneNumber: {string} The phone number to purchase in E.164 format (as returned in the list of Available Phone Numbers) :[options]: {object} Properties to set on the newly purchased number.

     :returns: {Promise<object>} A promise that resolves to the newly purchased incoming phone number.
     :throws: Will throw an error on a failed response.